PLAXIS 2D + Python Scripting Tutorial 2

 3️⃣ Start a New Project & Save

-filepath = r"C:\Users\<you>\Plaxis_playground\tutorials\tutorial_2"
+filepath = r"C:\Users\<you>\Plaxis_playground\tutorial_2"

-# Reset and save
+# Start new project and save

 s_i.new()